anavarro9731/soap/src/readme.md

 - Update to new [Azure.Cosmos] CosmosDb SDK and new CircuitBoard (currently using the really old (2 versions back) SDK this is a datastore change)
 SHOULD
 - Create script to set LIVE config variables and swap Release with LIVE (e.g. Run -InstallProd (from release branch))
-- Hide Datastore extension methods from Soap (https://www.meziantou.net/declaring-internalsvisibleto-in-the-csproj.htm) COULD
+- Extend Missing Property Proxy to cover properties on child objects of a message COULD
 - Adding a Special Flag or Tag to Denote builds that were sent to production (which will need new Run -InstallProd switch which runs az slot swap and tags so when your looking at the release branch you can see which version went to production)
+- Inter-service queries from a UI service via REST with a new Function (ServiceQuery) which doesn't load pipeline just does a DB read, in non-durable, non-recoverable fashion but is quick.
+- CheckHealth to Test SignalR
 - Fixing DateTime fragility by abstracting all date/time functionality and/or using NodaTime rather than DateTime.
 (NodaTime will not pass IsSystemType checks may need to adjust those functions (there are private versions))
-- Request/Reply Queries for data between services (i.e. sending and waiting in-process as a way to query another service rather than a series of bus messages and a statefulprocess) implement using MessageSessions in Azure ServiceBus
 - Client-Side Batching using native Azure ServiceBus feature
 - Add DataStore "Document Size Limit" on write error.
 It will still fail with a less friendly native error from CosmosDB as-is.
 Also, hitting the 2MB limit should not happen really without bad design.
 - Cleanup i18next module in soapjs
 - Add AssemblyReferences files for all assemblies
-- CheckHealth to Test SignalR